awslabs/aws-sdk-swift/reference/0.x/AWSDevOpsGuru/DevOpsGuruClientProtocol.md

 func startCostEstimation(input: StartCostEstimationInput, completion: @escaping (ClientRuntime.SdkResult<StartCostEstimationOutputResponse, StartCostEstimationOutputError>) -> Void)
 ```

-### updateResourceCollection(input:​completion:​)
+### updateResourceCollection(input:completion:)

 Updates the collection of resources that DevOps Guru analyzes.
 The one type of AWS resource collection supported is AWS CloudFormation stacks.
-DevOps Guru can be configured to analyze
-only the AWS resources that are defined in the stacks.
+DevOps Guru can be configured to analyze only the AWS resources that are defined in the stacks.
 You can specify up to 500 AWS CloudFormation stacks.
-This method also creates the IAM role required for you
-to use DevOps Guru.
+This method also creates the IAM role required for you to use DevOps Guru.

 ``` swift
 func updateResourceCollection(input: UpdateResourceCollectionInput, completion: @escaping (ClientRuntime.SdkResult<UpdateResourceCollectionOutputResponse, UpdateResourceCollectionOutputError>) -> Void)
 ```

-### updateServiceIntegration(input:​completion:​)
+### updateServiceIntegration(input:completion:)

 Enables or disables integration with a service that can be integrated with DevOps Guru.
-The one service that can be integrated with
-DevOps Guru is AWS Systems Manager, which can be used to create an OpsItem for each generated insight.
+The one service that can be integrated with DevOps Guru is AWS Systems Manager, which can be used to create an OpsItem for each generated insight.

 ``` swift
 func updateServiceIntegration(input: UpdateServiceIntegrationInput, completion: @escaping (ClientRuntime.SdkResult<UpdateServiceIntegrationOutputResponse, UpdateServiceIntegrationOutputError>) -> Void)